 Chronic Inflammatory Response Syndrome (CIRS) is an acute and chronic, systemic inflammatory response syndrome acquired following exposure to toxigenic organisms (fungi, bacteria, etc.) as well as endotoxins, beta glucans, hemolysins, proteinases, etc. CIRS involves a systemic inflammatory response that results when an individual does not have the immune system fails to regulate inflammation.

-Symptoms include fatigue, weakness, aches, muscle cramps, unusual pain, ice pick pain, headache, light sensitivity, red eyes, etc.
+Symptoms include fatigue, weakness, aches, muscle cramps, unusual pain, ice pick pain, headache, light sensitivity, red eyes, and more.
+Additionally, individuals with undifferentiated connective tissue disease (UCTD) may also experience mental health disorders, such as anxiety, depression, and mood changes, which can further complicate the condition.

 CIRS – Chronic Inflammatory Response Syndrome.
 Custom Medicine. https://custommedicine.com.au/health-articles/cirs-chronic-inflammatory-response-syndrome/